Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 Table of Contents

-This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo, so that infrastructure definitions can be maintained in the same project, alongside other code.
-The tooling also enables projects to support:
+This article describes an example of an approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo.
+This enables infrastructure definitions to be maintained in the same project, alongside other code.
+The design also enables projects to support:

-- Multiple separate infrastructure components (root modules) in the same code repository, as self-contained stacks
+- Multiple infrastructure components in the same code repository.
+Each unit is a complete root module.

 - Multiple instances of the same component with different configurations

-- Switching between Terraform and OpenTofu.
-Use the same tasks for both.
+- Migrating from Terraform to OpenTofu.
+You use the same tasks for both.

-This tooling is built around a single Task file that you add to your own projects.
-Unlike other Terraform wrappers, it does not include code in a programming language like Python or Go, and is not tied to particular versions of Terraform or OpenTofu.
-These features mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.
+The wrapper itself is a single Task file that you add to your own projects.
+It does not include code in a programming language like Python or Go.
+These decisions mean that the wrapper will run on any UNIX-based system, including CI/CD environments.
+It is also not tied to particular versions of Terraform or OpenTofu.

-The tooling is provided as a Copier template.
-Copier enables you to create new projects that include the tooling, and add the tooling to any existing project.
-You also use it to synchronize the copies in your projects with newer versions as needed.
+This tooling is built to be distributed as a Copier template.
+Copier enables us to create new projects that include the tooling, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.
+Copier uses Git and tracks releases by tags, so a Copier template can be made available through any code hosting service.

 This article uses the identifier TF or tf for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called